Jaclo Faucets Review & Rating Updated: May 24, 2025

 The building, a Romanesque Revival structure, was designed by noted architect, Alfred Zucker and completed in 1892.
 It now houses upscale offices and residences.

-The company remained on Lafayette Street until it moved to New Jersey and was re-invented as the current Durst Corporation, Inc.
+The company remained on Lafayette Street until it moved to New Jersey.

 Durst Industries, Inc. (1960-1988)